-- While we understand that some people may be uncomfortable sending in a valuable collection of sports cards and memorabilia, we also understand that others may be.
+- While we recognize that some people may be uncomfortable sending in a valuable collection of sports cards and memorabilia, we also understand that others may be.

-- If you do not live within driving distance of our office but have a valuable or rare collection that cannot be shipped, our team of experts can fly out to you for a free appraisal at your convenience.
+- If you do not live within driving distance of our office but have a valuable or rare collection that cannot be shipped, our team of specialists will fly out to you for a free evaluation at your convenience.

-- What we are looking for We’ll buy your baseball cards and memorabilia if they have any monetary value.
+- What we are looking for We’ll buy your baseball cards and memorabilia if they have any monetary worth.